-Information about market or credit risk concentrations within the credit mitigation taken (Article 453 (e) CRR)

-Article 453 (e) CRR: SCBC's credit exposure is concentrated in Sweden.
-There is some exposure to other countries in Western Europe, Canada and the US due to the funding of the Swedish lending operations.
+Information about market or credit risk concentrations within the credit mitigation taken (Article 453 (e) CRR) SCBC's credit exposure is concentrated in Sweden.
+In the liquidity reserve there are some exposures to other countries in Europe, Canada and the US due to the funding of the Swedish lending operations.
 SCBC's lending portfolio is mainly secured by properties for housing in the Stockholm area.
-Only 1% of the underlying collaterals are in economically weak regions in Sweden.
+SCBC's credit exposure to economically weak regions in Sweden is below 1%.